AyushRanjan9/library-management-backend/README.md

 The server will start on `http://localhost:3000`

+**Note**: The application uses an in-memory SQLite database that is automatically initialized with sample data when the server starts.
+No external database setup is required!

 ## API Documentation

 Once the server is running, you can access the interactive API documentation:

 - **Swagger UI**: http://localhost:3000/api-docs

+## Sample Data

+The application comes pre-loaded with sample data including:

+### Books
+- The Great Gatsby (F. Scott Fitzgerald)
+- To Kill a Mockingbird (Harper Lee)
+- 1984 (George Orwell)
+- Harry Potter and the Sorcerer's Stone (J.K.
+Rowling)
+- The Hobbit (J.R.R.
+Tolkien)

+### Users
+- John Doe, Jane Smith, Bob Johnson, Alice Brown

+### Sample Fines
+- Various fine amounts for different users

 ## Git Commands